World-Class Fishing Trips near Montreal

 GUIDED FISHING OPTION: Having a guide allows you to access exclusive areas, such as catch & release trophy lakes!
 An undeniable advantage, not to mention the secrets and stories that will be shared with you.

-Equipment: On-site, you will find a full range of equipment, boats, and fishing gear for individuals or groups.
+Equipment: On-site, you will find a full range of equipment, boats, and fishing gear for individuals or groups (booking required $).
 Our electric motors are allowed on all lakes except Lake Papineau, where gas-powered motors are provided.
 No external boats will be permitted within the reserve.
 To prevent the spread of invasive species in our pristine waters, electric motors brought from outside Kenauk are not allowed.
 Each of our lakes has a dedicated fleet of boats and motors.

 Season: From ice melt (late April) to the end of October.